platformsh/legacy-cli/README.md

 ## Requirements

-* Operating system: Linux, OS X, Windows Vista, Windows 7, Windows 8 Pro, or Windows 10 (Windows 8 Standard does not work due to an issue with symlink permissions)
+* Operating system: Linux, OS X, or Windows 10
 * PHP 5.5.9 or higher, with cURL support
 * Git
 * A Bash-like shell:
   * On OS X or Linux/Unix: SH, Bash, Dash or ZSH - usually the built-in shell will work.
   * On Windows: [Windows Subsystem for Linux](https://msdn.microsoft.com/en-gb/commandline/wsl/about) (recommended), or another Bash-compatible shell such as [Git Bash](https://git-for-windows.github.io/), Cygwin, or MinGW.
+    The built-in Command Prompt may also work for most purposes.
 * For building locally, your project's dependencies, e.g.
   * [Composer](https://getcomposer.org/) (for many PHP projects)
   * [Drush](https://github.com/drush-ops/drush) (for Drupal projects)